sikopet/blog/publish/perl/get-passwd.md

         return $pass;
     }

-Use can use this function likes this
+Use can use this function likes this:

     my $pass = get_passwd($user);